surajverma2587/react-basics/docs/README.md

   price: '$200',
 }

-// Using the spread opertor
-const spreadObject = {
+// Using the spread operator we get the same value as anotherObject const spreadObject = {
   ...userObject,
   bounty: 'Dead or Alive',